If you are completely new to SQLPage, you should start by reading the get started tutorial,

 Simple formatting

-SQLPage supports only plain text as column values, but markdown allows easily adding bold, italics, and links.
+SQLPage supports only plain text as column values, but markdown allows easily adding bold, italics, external links, links to other pages and intra-page links.

 Lists